Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Where can I return empty containers?

-There are three ways for HORECA establishments to return empty containers:
+There are three ways for HORECA establishments to return empty packaging:

-b) Delivery at SDR Portugal kiosks: collection points equipped with machines that allow large quantities of containers to be returned at once.
-They are located in urban areas with a higher concentration of HORECA establishments, with adapted opening hours and easy access;
+- Delivery at volta Kiosks: Collection Points equipped with machines that allow large quantities of packaging to be returned at once, located in urban areas with a higher concentration of HORECA establishments, with adapted hours and easy access;

-c) Collection directly at the HORECA establishment: an option available only to locations registered as DRS participants and with a respective agreement in place with SDR Portugal.
+- Collection directly at the HORECA establishment: an option available only for locations registered with volta and with a formal agreement in place with SDR Portugal.

 Do I have to charge the deposit value to the final customer?

-I still have old stock in storage (“pre-DRS” containers that are not accepted by SDR Portugal).
+I still have old stock in storage (“pre-volta” containers that are not accepted by SDR Portugal).
 What should I do?

-- A transition period was defined after the start of DRS operations, during which both DRS containers and “pre-DRS” containers may coexist on the market.
+- A transition period was defined after the start of volta operations, during which both volta containers and “pre-volta” containers may coexist on the market.

-DRS operations start on 10 April 2026 and the transition period will last 120 (one hundred and twenty) days, ending on 9 August 2026.
-After this period, the purchase or sale of beverages in pre-DRS containers will no longer be permitted.
-Retail and HORECA establishments will then only be allowed to sell DRS containers, under penalty of constituting an infringement in the event of inspection by the Authorities.
+volta operations start on 10 April 2026 and the transition period will last 120 (one hundred and twenty) days, ending on 9 August 2026.
+After this period, the purchase or sale of beverages in pre-volta containers will no longer be permitted.
+Retail and HORECA establishments will then only be allowed to sell volta containers, under penalty of constituting an infringement in the event of inspection by the Authorities.